ashamadguni-unbxd/autosuggest-js-sdk-docs/docs/installation.md

 # Installation
 {: .no_toc }

-This section describes the steps required to include the Autosuggest JS SDK and its default styles in your application.
+This section describes the steps required to include the New Autosuggest SDK and its default styles in your application.

 ---